 - Doctor Butler’s hemorrhoid products

-Doctor Butler’s hemorrhoid cream and hemorrhoid wipes were created by an experienced proctologist.
+Doctor Butler’s hemorrhoid cream was created by an experienced proctologist.
 Our cream is made with FDA approved ingredients and is designed to provide superior topical treatment of hemorrhoids.

 With Doctor Butler’s Hemorrhoid & Fissure Ointment proprietary blend, you get enhanced pain relief as it shrinks swollen tissue and works to stop the bleeding.